 How long does it take to onboard a new employee?

-It takes about a month—in some situations, it can be done faster, but the limiting factor is using government filings that need to be done prior to employment, and how long it takes to collect necessary documents from the employee.
+Onboarding takes about a month, and it varies by country.
+In some situations, the process can be faster, but the limiting factor is using government filings that need to be done prior to employment, and it also depends on how long it takes to collect necessary documents from the employee.

-If it’s a new country, we’ll ask for confirmation of additional terms like notice periods, probation, PTO, etc. This can add a few days to the process, depending on how quickly we get responses from you.
+If the onboarding is in a new country, we’ll ask for confirmation of additional terms like notice periods, probation, PTO, and more.
+This can add a few days to the process, depending on how quickly we receive responses from you.
 For existing countries, it’s quicker because we typically don’t adjust policies on a per-employee basis.

 We can’t always give you a definitive date when the employee will be onboarded—in many countries, there are local filings and new hire registration forms that need to be submitted before the employee starts and sometimes by a certain day of the month.
 If all documentation is not submitted by that day, the employee cannot start in that pay period.